 In July 2021, An Garda Síochána introduced a mechanism to record the relationship between the Victim and the Offender.
 Since then, GISC has implemented a data quality coherency check on the recording of the relationship to improve the recording of the domestic abuse motive attached to PULSE incidents.
-This data coherency check involves a review of all incidents in which the relationship between the victim and the offender has been recorded as falling into one of three categories (blood relative, current intimate partner/spouse, or former intimate partner/spouse) but a domestic abuse motive has not been recorded.
+This data coherency check was modified in June 2024.
+It now involves a review of all incidents in which the relationship between the victim and the offender has been recorded as falling into one of five categories (current intimate partner/spouse, former intimate partner/spouse, family member: parent/child, family member: sibling, or family member: other family member) but a domestic abuse motive has not been recorded.
 The domestic abuse motive is then added to incidents in instances where it is required.